 This kit is designed for a single round of aRNA amplification, which provides sufficient aRNA for most uses.
 If more aRNA is needed, RNA can be subjected to two sequential rounds of amplification.
 If your experiments require two rounds of amplification, you will need to purchase the Ambion MessageAmp II aRNA Amplification Kit (P/N AM1751).

-- 1. For the first round amplification, use the MessageAmp II Kit to make unmodified aRNA.
-(You will need more than one kit to process more than 20 samples.) - For the second round of amplification, use the Amino Allyl MessageAmp II-96 Kit components plus the Second Round Primers from the MessageAmp II Kit, and follow instructions from both protocols as detailed below: - For second round reverse transcription and second strand cDNA synthesis, follow the instructions in the MessageAmp II protocol.
-(You will need Second Round Primers from more than one MessageAmp II Kit to process more than 20 samples.) - For second round cDNA purification, follow either the MessageAmp II Kit or the Amino Allyl MessageAmp II-96 protocol, depending on your preference and available kit components. - For the second round amplification IVT reaction, follow the instructions in the Amino Allyl MessageAmp II-96 Kit protocol.
+For the first round amplification, use the MessageAmp II Kit to make unmodified aRNA.

+For the second round of amplification, use the Amino Allyl MessageAmpTM II-96 Kit components plus the Second Round Primers from the MessageAmp II Kit, and follow instructions from both protocols as detailed below:

+- For second round reverse transcription and second strand cDNA synthesis, follow the instructions in the MessageAmp II protocol. - For the second round amplification IVT reaction, follow the instructions in the Amino Allyl MessageAmpTM II-96 Kit protocol.